tomsihap/sql-course/TD-01 - Creating DB and Tables/correction.md

 1. Create your working database.

 ```
-CREATE TABLE IF NOT EXISTS disquaire CHARACTER SET 'utf-8';
+CREATE DATABASE IF NOT EXISTS disquaire CHARACTER SET 'utf-8';
 ```

 # Creating Tables